 About Variegated Song of India Dracaena

 The Song of India variety of dracaena (Dracaena reflexa ‘Variegata’), also known as pleomele, is native to islands in the Indian Ocean near Madagascar.
-In the wild or in a garden with the right conditions, this dracaena will grow as tall as 18 feet (5.5 meters), with a spread out to eight feet (2.5 meters).
+In the wild or in a garden with the right conditions, this dracaena will grow as tall as 18 feet (5.5 m.), with a spread out to eight feet (2.5 m.).

-Indoors, as a houseplant, you can keep this variety much smaller, and, in fact, they generally only grow to about three feet (one meter) tall in containers.
+Indoors, as a houseplant, you can keep this variety much smaller, and, in fact, they generally only grow to about three feet (1 m.) tall in containers.
 Song of India plants are described as variegated because the leaves are multicolored with bright green centers and yellow margins.
 The colors fade to lighter green and cream as individual leaves age.
-The leaves are lance-shaped and grow spirally around branches, up to one foot long.
+The leaves are lance-shaped and grow spirally around branches, up to one foot (30 cm.) long.

 Song of India Plant Care